NOAA-GFDL/AM4/README.md

 [Geophysical Fluid Dynamics Laboratory (GFDL)](https://www.gfdl.noaa.gov).

-The layout of this pacakge includes the following directories:
+The layout of this package includes the following directories:

 * src - The source code for the AM4 model
 * exec - The build directory with Makefiles for building the model executable